TUM-DSE/doctor-cluster-config/README.md

-  document-craig           Dump craigs (switch) config to encrypted docs/hosts/craig.sops flake-check              Run nix checks on this repo (may need a aarch64 remote builder configured) generate-password        Generate password hashes for users i.e. for root in ./hosts/$HOSTNAME.yml generate-ssh-cert        Generate ssh cert for host, i.e. inv generate-ssh-cert bill ipmi-boot-bios           Set the next boot to bios and reboot ipmi-powerconsumption    Measure the power consumption of our servers via IPMI.
+  document-craig           Dump craigs (switch) config to encrypted docs/hosts/craig.sops flake-check              Run nix checks on this repo (may need a aarch64 remote builder configured) generate-password        Generate password hashes for users i.e. for root in ./hosts/$HOSTNAME.yml generate-ssh-cert        Generate ssh cert for host, i.e. inv generate-ssh-cert astrid ipmi-boot-bios           Set the next boot to bios and reboot ipmi-powerconsumption    Measure the power consumption of our servers via IPMI.
 Note that this does not include all servers. ipmi-powercycle          Power cycle a host via IPMI